Images On / Off

 T:01557 815287 woodhill2uk@yahoo.co.uk

-An over mature one acre plot is being developed into a many faceted garden with a varied mix of interesting plants.
+A many faceted garden with a varied mix of interesting plants.
 The Secret Path leads to Acer Valley and the Won-Kei Parterre, overlooked by the Loch Corbie Monster.
 A narrow log-lined way leads to West Wood, from where you follow the Burnside Path by the Flame Tree Forest and through the bamboo arch to Dry Wood to find Wood's Henge.
-Then up through Bluebell Wood to the top of The Rock, where Big Red, the giant squirrel resides, with views across the Fleet Valley.
-Back down and cross the lawns below the pond before heading up the granite path to the greenhouse, polytunnel, compost bins and the car park, with its collection of pots and troughs.
-Visit the front lawn and its well-stocked beds on your way out.
+Then up through Bluebell Wood to the top of The Rock, where Big Red the giant squirrel resides, with views across the Fleet Valley.
+Back down and cross the lawns below the pond before heading up the granite path to the greenhouse, polytunnel, renewed compost bins and the car park, with its collection of pots and troughs.
+Visit the front lawn, with its well-stocked beds and the newly developed area of The Glade on your way out.
 Light refreshments may be available by arrangement.

 Directions: Take the Laurieston Road north from Gatehouse of Fleet.
 After one mile fork right and then right at postcode sign.
 Turn left at top of slope.
 Tal-y-Fan (red roof) is at the very end.